Wisconsin voters line up to cast early in-person ballots

 “You can be one of the first to move our country forward,” he said.

 Wisconsin Democrats kicked off a “What’s at Stake” bus tour to encourage early voting, with stops planned Tuesday in Madison and Waukesha before hitting eight other cities through Sunday.
+Democratic Gov. Tony Evers hailed early voting as “one of the things that makes voting easier and that’s what we should be all about.”

 A coalition of local and national Black leaders, including the Rev. Jesse Jackson and Justin Blake, the uncle of Jacob Blake who was shot by Kenosha police in August, began a 33-mile march early Tuesday morning from Kenosha to Milwaukee.
 The rally was to mark the first day of early voting along with calls for justice against police violence, organizers said.

-Republicans scheduled a virtual “Get Out the Early Vote” rally with their supporters.
-U.S. Rep. Bryan Steil planned to vote in Janesville as part of the GOP effort to encourage voting early.
+Republicans held a virtual “Get Out the Early Vote” rally with their supporters, where state party chairman Andrew Hitt stressed the importance of voting now.

+“A vote we can bank early is a vote we can scratch off our list and go on to someone else,” Hitt said.
+“This period right now, there’s just no period more important than right now.”

+Republican U.S. Rep. Mike Gallagher, who represents northeastern Wisconsin, said he planned to vote early in the village of Allouez near Green Bay, but the line was too long.

 AP’s Advance Voting guide brings you the facts about voting early, by mail or absentee from each state: https://interactives.ap.org/advance-voting-2020/